BahaGuliyev/LiveFlightsAzerbaijan/README.md

-This app is based on the motion of the plane by applying simple physics.
+This app was developed in Unity based on the movement of the plane with the application of simple physics.